-If you’re planning a trip with your kids to Chiang Mai, Thailand, you’ve made a good choice.
-Chiang Mai is an amazing city in its own right, but it’s an especially fabulous place for kids.
-Thais love kids and kids in Chiang Mai will be spoiled for choice, as there’s so much to do.
+If you are planning a trip with your kids to Chiang Mai, Thailand, you have made a good choice.
+Chiang Mai is an amazing city in its own right, but is an especially fabulous place for kids.
+Thais love kids and kids in Chiang Mai will be spoiled for choice, as there is so much to do.

-Elephant Camps – There are several elephant camps just outside Chiang Mai and they’re really fun places for kids.
-You can buy a tour to an elephant camp from any travel agent in Chiang Mai for less than $20.
-This will include a stop at the Butterfly Farm to see some of Thailand’s butterflies, an elephant ride for more than an hour, a raft ride down a pretty crazy river, (it’s perfectly safe though!), an elephant show where your kids will see elephants painting and playing football, and a buffet lunch.
+Elephant Camps – There are several elephant camps just outside Chiang Mai and they are fun places for kids.
+You can buy a tour to an elephant camp from any travel agent in Chiang Mai for less than $25.
+This will include a stop at the Butterfly Farm to see some of Thailand’s butterflies, an elephant ride for more than an hour, a raft ride down a pretty crazy river, (it is perfectly safe though!), an elephant show where your kids will see elephants painting and playing football, and a buffet lunch.

-Chiang Mai Zoo – Chiang Mai Zoo has some good exhibits, lots of exotics animals, (more than 7,000 animals in fact), 5,000 individual birds and don’t forget the fish and the reptiles.
-There’s a fun Seal Exhibit, an enormous aviary you can walk through, and an excellent children’s zoo, where your kids can ride ponies, play on climbing frames, play with rabbits and even see an animal show.
+Chiang Mai Zoo – Chiang Mai Zoo has interesting exhibits, lots of exotics animals, (more than 7,000 animals in fact), 5,000 individual birds and don’t forget the fish and the reptiles.
+There is a fun Seal Exhibit, an enormous aviary you can walk through, and an excellent children’s zoo, where your kids can ride ponies, play on climbing frames, play with rabbits and even see an animal show.

-Monkey School – There are a couple of monkey schools in ChIang Mai that are fun for kids.
+Monkey School – There are a couple of monkey schools in Chiang Mai that are fun for kids.
 There’s the Original Monkey School, run by a retired army sergeant.
 He has more than 30 monkeys and gibbons; all trained to do tricks like pick coconuts and ride bikes and, if you already have a monkey, you can even pay the school to train it for you.

-Kids love this place as you get to see them making pulp paper out of leaves and fruit, then watch the process of how it actually becomes paper.
+Kids love this place as you see craftsmen and women making pulp paper out of leaves and fruit, then watch the process of how it actually becomes paper.
 On into the gift shop, which is huge, there are lots of little toys to buy, as well as paper umbrellas, paper lampshades, paper fans and more.

-The Night Bazaar – Chiang Mia is famous for its Night Bazaar, which is enormous.
-It’s also a wonderful place for kids as they sell anything and everything, and at cheap prices.
-You can give your child $10, and he or she will find at least 10 things to buy with that money.
+The Night Bazaar – Chiang Mia is also famous for its Night Bazaar, which is enormous.
+It is also a wonderful place for kids as they sell anything and everything, and at cheap prices.
+You can give your child $10, and he or she will find at least 10 unusual and interesting things to buy with that money.